aicv-perception/Parking_Slot_Mark_Tool/README.md

   2. If each image has its corresponding json file, it will load automatically.

 ### 2. Mark Parking Slots
-Each slot need **4** points, and the following images shows an example of the order of the markers.
+Each slot need **4 points**, and the following images shows an example of the order of the markers.
   1. Click **left mouse** button once to mark the location junction points, such as **P1** and **P2**.
   2. Clockwise or counter-clockwise is fine, but note that **the junction points must be clicked first**.